Haynes Hotel

 The Haynes Hotel or Waters Building is a historic building at 1386-1402 Main Street in Springfield, Massachusetts.
 Built in 1864, it was the first of the city's grand hotels, and is one of its last surviving examples of Italianate commercial architecture.
 Now filled with retail and office space, the building was listed on the National Register of Historic Places in 1983.

 Description and history

 The former Haynes Hotel is located in downtown Springfield, on the south side of Main Street at its junction with Pynchon Street (now a pedestrian zone).
-It is a five-story masonry structure, built out of load-bearing brick walls with stone trim.
-The building corners have stone quoining, and the windows are set in segmented-arch openings with bracketed lintels and shouldered and keystoned hoods.
+A five-story masonry structure built out of load-bearing brick walls with stone trim, the building corners have stone quoining and the windows are set in segmented-arch openings with bracketed lintels and shouldered and keystoned hoods.
 The building is capped by a projecting decorative cornice.